DigitalWriting/dig6836/assignment-loops-lists-linguistics.md

 # Loops, Lists, and Linguistics

 ## Objective
 The objective of this assignment is to reinforce your understanding of loops, lists, and their application in solving linguistic problems.
-You will write Python programs that manipulate lists of words and perform various linguistic tasks using loops and conditional statements.
+You will also learn how to use Jupyter notebooks in Google Co-Lab.
+You will write Python programs or functions that manipulate lists of words and perform various linguistic tasks using loops and conditional statements.

 ## Instructions